mishaturnbull/edgegraph/docs/developer/60-testing.rst

 Tests are written in the ``tests/`` directory of the project, and are *not* bundled with the module to end users.
 Nonetheless, standards for documentation and code quality are enforced on all unit tests.
-The entire directory is scanned with PyLint on all GitHub pull requests, and you can browse the tests as if they were a module under the API section :py:mod:`here <tests>`.
+The entire directory is scanned with PyLint on all GitHub pull requests.

 Running tests
 -------------